 No. They are the two main ways poverty is measured in the United States and serve different purposes.

 Preliminary poverty thresholds are released in January and final poverty thresholds are released in September the year after the year for which poverty is measured and are adjusted to the price level of the year for which poverty is measured, according to HHS.3

-Characteristics used to determine poverty thresholds include family size, number of children and whether or not those in 1- or 2-person units are elderly.
-The same poverty thresholds apply to 50 states and the District of Columbia.
+Characteristics used to determine poverty thresholds include family size, number of children and whether or not those in 1- or 2-person units are elderly.4 The same poverty thresholds apply to 50 states and the District of Columbia.

 To calculate your percentage of poverty, divide your income by the poverty guideline for your household size.
 Carry the decimal two places in your result; add a percentage sign, and you have your answer.
-Again, you can click here for the 2013 poverty guidelines.
+Again, you can click here for the 2015 poverty guidelines.